digitcrusher/Babel-of-Code/README.md

 *Lua-likes.* I only took a look at original languages that cleanly compile to Lua without dragging their own runtime or standard library along, and there are only two mainstream options fitting the description.
 [Fennel](https://fennel-lang.org/) is simply Lua with a Lisp syntax and not much of an ergonomic improvement over Lua… Unlike [YueScript](https://yuescript.org/) - a fork of the dormant MoonScript - which actually has features (eg. array comprehension) that make Lua easier to write in, although the syntax may be a bit too sugary in some places.
 Of course, those are not the only possibilties available to you since there do exist Lua transpilers for a plethora of other established programming languages, including but not limited to: C#, Idris, JavaScript, Oberon, Python, Ruby, Rust, Standard ML.
 For a full list go check out [this awesome repository](https://github.com/hengestone/lua-languages).

+I omitted Common Lisp since it looks to be the C++ of Lisps, ie. legacy and bloated.

+Clojure, just like any JVM-based language, has visible Java goo leaking out through its seems.

-Lisps: Scheme, Common Lisp, Clojure, Racket, Dylan, Guile
+Lisps: Scheme, Clojure, Racket, Dylan
 functional: Haskell, OCaml, Standard ML, F#, Alice ML, Roc, Idris, Clean, ATS, Curry
 logic: Prolog, Logtalk, λProlog, Mercury, Gödel
 array: APL, J, BQN, Octave, Wolfram, R, GAMS